God’s Bigger Picture: the Hypocrite Who Became a Fruitful Preacher

 I recently wrote about William Haslam’s conversion during his own sermon (read it here).
 In the course of researching it, I stumbled upon another example, perhaps even more remarkable.
 For, while Haslam was at least sincere in his pre-conversion labours, Elias Keach (1665-1699) was a deceiver.

-He was the son of a noted Baptist preacher in London, Benjamin Keach, but he grew up wild and indisciplined.
+He was the son of a noted Baptist preacher in London, Benjamin Keach, but he grew up wild and undisciplined.
 To escape his parents’ influence, he crossed the Atlantic to Philadelphia around 1686.
-To gain acceptance and respectability, he dressed in black with a ‘dog collar’ like a minister.
-When it was discovered that he was the son of Benjamin Keach, preaching invitations started coming in and large numbers came to hear him.
+To gain acceptance and respectability, he dressed in black with a clerical collar like a minister.
+When it was discovered whose son he was, preaching invitations started coming in and large numbers came to hear him.

 Keach had sat through enough of his father’s preaching to know the basics of a solid sermon.
 His text and theme are not known, but what happened half way through the sermon hit the local headlines.
 Keach stopped short, looking astonished, and could not speak.
 The congregation assumed he might be unwell, but in reality he was under strong conviction for his hypocrisy.
 When the deacons asked him what was wrong, he burst into tears and confessed that he was an impostor.
 He threw himself on the mercy of God and pleaded for the pardon of all his sins.

 In his turmoil, Keach sought out Thomas Dungan, an old friend of his father.
 Dungan had exercised a faithful but unremarkable ministry at Cold Springs, Pennsylvania.
 Dungan led Keach to assurance of salvation in Christ and baptised him on his testimony of genuine conversion.
 It wasn’t long before the church recognized his skill in communication and ordained him into the gospel ministry.